General Michel Ordener

 Place of Death: Compiègne, France

-Michel Ordener was a fighting cavalry general who received significant wounds during his service.
-In 1773 he enlisted in a regiment of dragoons of Condé, and twelve years later he transferred to the chasseurs of Franche-Comté.
-With the Revolution, Ordener became a sous-lieutenant in the 10th Chasseurs à Cheval.
-Throughout the years 1792 through 1795 he served in the Armies of the Rhine and the Moselle, and in this time was successively promoted up to chef d'escadrons.
-In 1796 he joined the Army of Italy and with them served at Lodi.
-That September he was promoted to chef de brigade and served in the 10th Cavalry Regiment for the next few years.
+A career cavalry soldier, Michel Ordener began his military service in 1773 when he enlisted in the regiment of dragoons of Condé.
+Twelve years later he transferred to the chasseurs of Franche-Comté.
+After the onset of the Revolution, in January of 1792 Ordener was commissioned as a sous-lieutenant in the 10th Chasseurs à Cheval.
+Successive promotions followed, for later in 1792 he was promoted to lieutenant, in 1793 he was promoted to capitaine, and in 1794 he was promoted to chef d'escadrons.
+Throughout the years 1792 through 1795 Ordener had served in the Armies of the Rhine and the Moselle and then in 1796 he joined the Army of Italy.
+With the Army of Italy he served at the Battle of Lodi in May.
+That September he was promoted to chef de brigade of the 10th Cavalry.

-A promotion to general de brigade came in 1803, and the next year General Ordener was tasked to arrest the Duke of Enghien on suspicion of royalist plots against Napoleon.
-Later that year he was made a Commander of the Legion of Honor and served in the camp of Boulogne.
+During the years of peace that followed, Ordener continued to command the Grenadiers à Cheval in the Consular Guard.
+He was promoted to général de brigade in 1803 and then in 1804 he was tasked to arrest the Duke of Enghien on suspicion of royalist plots against Napoleon.
+Crossing the border of Baden with cavalry, Ordener seized the Duke of Enghien and brought him back to Strasbourg for trial.
+Later that year Ordener was made a Commander of the Legion of Honor and he served in the camp of Boulogne.

-With the Third Coalition rising against France, Ordener was given command of the cavalry of the Imperial Guard of the Grande Armée.
-Fighting furiously at Austerlitz, he was badly wounded, but within a few weeks had received a promotion to general de division in recognition of his services.
-Nevertheless, his wounds were catching up to him, and he retired from military life and became a senator.
-In later years he became a Count of Empire and was placed in charge of Empress Josephine's horses.
+As the Grande Armée formed in 1805 to fight the Third Coalition, Ordener was given command of the cavalry of the Imperial Guard of the Grande Armée.
+He took part in the campaign that year that culminated in the Battle of Austerlitz.
+Fighting furiously at Austerlitz, Ordener was badly wounded.
+Within a few weeks he was promoted to général de division in recognition of his services.
+However, his wounds were catching up to him, and he retired from military life and became a senator.
+In later years Ordener became a Count of Empire, an Equerry for Empress Josephine's horses, and governor of the palace of Compiègne.